linuxserver/docker-mods/README.md

 ### Mod Types

-We now support "hybrid" mods, targeting both s6 v2 and v3.
+We now only support s6 v3 mods.
 All currently supported Linuxserver base images are using s6 v3, however, older pinned images, forked versions, etc. may still be using v2.
-To support both cases, simply include both sets of files (as below) in your mod, the built-in mod logic will pick the appropriate files to run. v2 mods will run on v3 base images for the forseeable future but we will not provide support for that configuration.
+New mods will not work with older s6 v2 based images.

 ### Docker Mod Simple - just add scripts